On Erd\H{o}s-Ko-Rado for random hypergraphs II: Main point

-(Here we again use \eqref{Cnt} (for the initial bound) and \eqref{dxa'} (for the second line).
-Strictly speaking, the application of \eqref{Cnt} is only justified when $\gd\leq 1/2$; but for larger $\gd$ we can just use the trivial bound $2^{\ddd}$, which for such $\gd$ is smaller than the expression in \eqref{ogdak}.)
+(Here we again use \eqref{Cnt} (for the initial bound) and \eqref{dxa''} (for the second line).
+Strictly speaking, the application of \eqref{Cnt} is only justified when $\gd\leq 1/2$; but for larger $\gd$ we can bound the number of possibilities for $F_R$ by the trivial $2^{\ddd}$, which (for such $\gd$) is smaller than the left side of \eqref{ogdak}.)